Table of Contents (click to expand)

 Enable multi-factor authentication

 Set up your encryption account using a different email address and unique password.
-We recommend that you create a new email account that will only be used for cryptocurrency accounts.
+We recommend creating a new email account that will only be used for cryptocurrency accounts.
 This reduces the likelihood that your email will be used as a target against you.

 Use A Hard or “Cold” Wallet And Spread Assets Across Different Exchanges

-Store your cryptocurrencies offline in a “cold or hard wallet”.
+Store your cryptocurrencies offline in a “cold or hard wallet.”
 This involves using online methods to store digital coins offline to minimize the chance of being stolen by hackers.
-Additionally, several crypto exchanges have been the subjects of hacks recently.
+Additionally, several crypto exchanges have recently been the subjects of hacks.
 Spread your investments across exchanges to reduce the chance of your funds being hacked.

 Keep Your Wallets Safe

-The extra layer of security may make it a bit difficult to complete tasks in your wallet, but it is essential if you want to protect your funds from intruders.
-So, if you own a cryptocurrency wallet, make sure there are adequate security checks in place, and use them whenever possible.
+The extra layer of security may make it a bit difficult to complete tasks in your wallet, but it is essential to protect your funds from intruders.
+So, if you own a cryptocurrency wallet, ensure adequate security checks and use them whenever possible.
 After all, no security measure is out of the question when your valuable crypto assets are at stake.

 Improve Your Overall Security Apparatus

-Take the time to improve the overall security of the gadgets you use to interact with your crypto assets.
-Learn more about gadget security, antivirus, browser security, 2FA, VPN, password storage, and how you can improve it by using sites like Data Overhaulers and All things secured.
+Take the time to improve the overall security of your gadgets to interact with your crypto assets.
+Learn more about gadget security, antivirus, browser security, 2FA, VPN, and password storage and how you can improve them by using sites like Data Overhaulers and All Things Secured.

 Protect Your Remaining Assets